 The Company's business activity is the acquisition, exploration and evaluation of mineral properties.
 Aldebaran was incorporated in 2018 by Regulus Resources Inc. ("Regulus") under the Business Corporations Act (Alberta) to participate in an arrangement with Regulus whereby Regulus agreed to spin out its Argentina mining properties to Aldebaran (the "Plan of Arrangement").
-The Company holds an option to earn up to an 80% interest in the Altar copper-gold porphyry project in San Juan Province, Argentina (the "Altar project") as well as a 100% interest in the Rio Grande project (the Rio Grande project") and several other earlier stage projects, all located in Argentina.
+The Company holds a 60% interest in the Altar copper-gold porphyry project in San Juan Province, Argentina (the "Altar project") and is proceeding with an option to earn an additional 20% interest in the Altar project.
+The Company also holds a 100% interest in the Rio Grande project (the Rio Grande project") and several other earlier stage projects, all located in Argentina.
 The Altar project is a very large, moderate-grade resource that currently has over 11.4 billion lbs of contained copper and 3.4 million ounces of gold on a measured and indicated basis, plus an additional 1.8 billion lbs copper and 0.4 million ounces gold on an inferred basis as per the 2021 Altar Resource Estimate (please refer to Table 1 on page 3 for full details of the 2021 Altar Resource Estimate).
 The Company is led by John E. Black, Dr. Kevin B. Heather and Mark Wayne, who also serve as management of Regulus.
 The team has a proven track record with Antares Minerals, which they sold to First Quantum Minerals (TSX.FM, UK FQM) in 2010 for approximately C\$650 million after drilling out the Haquira Cu-Mo-Au deposit in Peru.